CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/apps/certifier/views/certify.md

 The procedure is as follows:

-- Try querying the RunRegistry using the supplied run number to get the next available __uncertified dataset__ (e.g. `/Express/Commissioning2022/DQM`).
+- Query the RunRegistry using the supplied run number to get the next available __uncertified dataset__ (e.g. `/Express/Commissioning2022/DQM`).
 This is done using the `rr_retrieve_next_uncertified_dataset` function.
-- Then, the __reconstruction type__ is specified, using the dataset name acquired in the previous step, using the `get_reco_from_dataset` function (which simply searches for specific keywords in the dataset string, e.g. in the previous example, the reconstruction type would be `express`).
+- Then, to specify the __reconstruction type__, using the dataset name acquired in the previous step, the `get_reco_from_dataset` function is run (which simply searches for specific keywords in the dataset string, e.g. in the previous example, the reconstruction type would be `express`).